TaouMou/starship-presets/README.md

 # Starship Prompt
-This repository contains my starship presets configuration.
+This repository contains some starship presets.

-For Starship on Windows 10 using the Windows Terminal, this is the current configuration of my command prompt:

 For icons and geometric shapes, use a Nerd Font (I personnaly use FiraCode or JetBrains Mono): https://www.nerdfonts.com/font-downloads